Listen to Audio Transcript: Balanced Plate of Food

-When it comes to healthy and tasty eating for all members of your family: we present to you the healthy plate.
-Ta-da!
+When it comes to eating habits for all members of your family: it’s all about a balanced plate of food.

 Simple enough to remember.
 Applicable for all meals.
 For all eaters.
 All the time.

 Visualize your plate.
-Divide it in 3 like you would if you were to serve (rather huge) pieces of pie.
+Divide it in 3 like you would if you were to serve pieces of pie.

 On the side = Fruits and a glass of water (or milk)

 Proteins are the building blocks of your body.
 They will get you feeling satisfied and full.
 Protein foods are

 - Meat alternatives: tofu, tempeh, beans and legumes (chickpeas, red beans, lentils, etc)